defano/wyldcard/README.md

 play harpsichord "be a g a b b b r a a a r b d5 d r b4 a g a b b b b a a b a g"
 ```

 Use `the sound` function to determine the currently playing sound (returns `done` when no sound is playing).
-This may also be used to wait until a sequence of nots has completed:
+This may be used to cause a script to wait until a sequence of notes has finished playing:

 ```
 play flute "c d e f g"